sourcery-ai-experiments/coding-crab-blog/_posts/2023-02-20-markdown-components-cheatsheet.md

 {% capture extended-notice %}
 **Extended Alert:**

 This is an extended info alert.
-Other than the default alert, it can be styled with all Markdown components
+Other than the default alert, it can be styled with all Markdown components.

 - List Item 1
 - List Item 2